GabrielOchieng/h1-editor/README.md

 <h1>H1 Creator - A Simple Web App for Creating Headings</h1>
-This is a README file for the H1 Creator, a simple web application that allows users to create and store H1 headings.
+This is a README file for the H1 Creator, a simple web application that allows users to create and store H1 headings within the local storage thus they will persist on page reload.

-<h3>   </h3>

 <h2>Features: </h2>